Your grief over the absence is the fingerprint of the presence.

 ROMANS 8:38-39

 Neither the present.
-That includes this present moment — this moment of numbness, this moment of silence, this moment of spiritual fog.
-It cannot separate you.
+That includes this present — the numbness, the fog, the prayers that seem to stop at the ceiling.
 Paul does not say "might not."
-He says cannot.
+He says nothing will be able.

 The Question Underneath the Numbness